ANALYSIS-Arabs bring Syria's Assad back into fold but want action on drugs trade

 Captagon: the drug fuelling the Gulf party scene - and Syria's finances

-(Reporting by Maya Gebeily and Laila Bassam in Beirut; Suleiman al-Khalidi in Amman and Aziz El Yaakoubi in Riyadh; Timour Azhari in Baghdad; Editing by Tom Perry and Angus MacSwan)
+(Reporting by Maya Gebeily and Laila Bassam in Beirut; Suleiman al-Khalidi in Amman and Aziz El Yaakoubi in Riyadh; Timour Azhari in Baghdad; Editing by Tom Perry, Angus MacSwan and Edmund Blair)

 ((Maya.Gebeily@thomsonreuters.com;))